yang-fei/pytorch-onnx-tensorrt/README.md

 ubuntu 18.04
 cuda10.2
 cudnn8.0 (or cudnn 8.2 is ok)
 sucessfully transform pytorch-yolov5 to tensorrt.
 And the reference time is reduced into half.
+Other pytorch model is OK.

 Installation